U.S. News Rankings

 |Religious affiliation||United Methodist|

-When applying to Wofford College, it's important to note the application deadline is February 1, and the early decision deadline is November 15.
+When applying to Wofford College, it's important to note the application deadline is February 1, and the early action deadline and the early decision deadline are November 15 and November 1, respectively.
 Scores for either the ACT or SAT test are due February 1.
 The application fee at Wofford College is $35.
-It is more selective, with an acceptance rate of 64.8 percent.
+It is more selective, with an acceptance rate of 62.7 percent.